 Though the vast majority of headphones are designed with the moving-coil dynamic drivers we’ve discussed, there are other designs you should know about.

-Though beyond the scope of this article, I’ll add links to in-depth articles on each other driver type in the following list.
+Though beyond the scope of this article, I’ll add links to in-depth articles on each other driver types in the following list.
 The other headphone driver types are:

 How does a headphone jack work?
 Headphone jacks allow for electrical connections between audio output devices and headphone drivers.
 They do so with compatible plugs and, typically, cables.
-A proper headphone-to-headphone jack connection allows the audio signal (alternating current) to flow through the driver which produces sound.
+A proper headphone-to-headphone jack connection allows the audio signal (alternating current) to flow through the driver, producing sound.